1LV1/LyuYuting/_pages/personal-statement.md

   * Realizing low-temperature homoepitaxy of silicon, aiming at achieving exceptional surface quality and atomic-level flatness.

-  * Conducting thorough verification of conductivity and leakage in tunnel junctions with varying gap widths, aiming to optimize more sophisticated devices' performance.
+  * Conducting thorough verification of conductivity and leakage in tunnel junctions with varying gap widths, aiming to optimize more complex devices' performance.

   * Exploring a single electron transistor with highly steady transport properties.